alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-In the figures below, I show the (normalized) size of the largest connected component (LCC) as a function of the number of removed nodes.
+In the following figures, I show the (normalized) size of the largest connected component (LCC) as a function of the number of nodes removed.
 In each figure, pale pink represents the degree-based approach and pale blue represents the GND method[^1].
 Since Petter Holme's implementation comes with a randomness to make the ouput independent of the labeling of nodes, I have used average values.
 Moreover, in order to have a baseline, the black line shows the average of a random node removal approach and the shaded region represents the standard deviation.
-The insets present the acumulated cost (i.e, the degree sum) of removing the vertices.
+The insets present the cumulative cost (i.e, the sum of the degrees) of removing the vertices.

-[^1]: The GND method uses a cascading approach for dismantling, which means that measurements are updated after each deletion.
-For this reason, the same procedure was applied for removing the highest degree vertices.
-The alternative approach, in which the nodes to be removed are obtained only once, is known as [simultaneous attack](https://www.nature.com/articles/srep37954).
+[^1]: The GND method uses a cascading approach for dismantling, meaning that measurements are updated after each deletion.
+For this reason, the same procedure was applied for the removal of the nodes with high degrees.
+The alternative approach, where the nodes to be removed are obtained only once, is known as [simultaneous attack](https://www.nature.com/articles/srep37954).

 <figure>
     <img src="images/mambo.png" width="900px" height="563px" />